clugg/sm-httpreq/README.md

 # sm-httpreq

 **I would not recommend this for use in production.
 It does not support HTTPS and is therefore not secure.
 I consider this more of a learning/informative project.
-If you are a looking for a more fully featured HTTP requests library, I would recommend [SteamWorks](https://forums.alliedmods.net/showthread.php?t=229556).**
+If you are looking for a more fully featured HTTP requests library, I would recommend [SteamWorks](https://forums.alliedmods.net/showthread.php?t=229556).**

 Provides the ability to make simple HTTP requests via the Socket extension in SourcePawn.